larammerce/docs/8.x/getting-started/installation.md

 ```bash
 sudo yum install -y mongodb-org
 ```
-- Start the mongod process by executing the command below:
+- Enable and start the mongod by executing the commands below:

 ```bash
 systemctl enable mongod